-- Inform community members about Sound Transit Link fare structure, rate, and parking management changes. - Listen to concerns, priorities, and needs of community members about Link light rail fares and parking. - Answer questions about fares and parking. - Encourage feedback and collaboration for the duration of the project.
+- Inform community members about Sound Transit Link fare structure, rate, and parking management changes. - Listen to concerns, priorities, and needs of community members about Link light rail fares and parking. - Answer questions about fares and parking. - Encourage feedback and collaboration for the project's duration.